 - 1 tbsp nutritional yeast optional, adds cheesy flavour

 - 2 tbsp panko breadcrumbs

 Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
 Line a baking tray with non-stick paper.

 Break the cauliflower into florets.
 Place in a food processor and pulse several times until it resembles rice.
 Don't over do it - you don't want it to be mushy.
 If you do over mix it you'll need to squeeze some of the water out - it's best to do this with your hands.

 Transfer to a mixing bowl and add all the other ingredients.
 Omit salt if making for babies.
 Mix well until fully combined.

 Using your hands roll into eight croquette or tot shapes.
+Squeeze out any excess liquid.
 Place on the baking tray.

 Bake in the pre-heated oven for 25 minutes or until golden brown, turning with a spatula halfway through the cooking time.